 Although sleep masks may help you get some shut-eye, we’re sad to report that they could also actually be damaging your eyelashes.
 "Sleep masks may cause lashes to grow crisscrossed as they are pressed down throughout the night,” says Kim.
 “For example, some people who sleep on their side may notice that their right lashes grow sideways or inwards.”
-But if you simply can’t go without a mask, Kim recommends sleeping on your back to relieve some of the pressure on your lashes.
+But if you simply can’t go to sleep without a mask, Kim recommends sleeping on your back.
+This will help relieve some of the pressure on your lashes.
 Changing your sleeping habits certainly isn’t an easy transition, but it will ensure that your lashes will stay safe throughout the night.

 For extra protection with or without an eye mask, Kim recommends applying a lash enhancer that will strengthen, nourish and hydrate your eyelashes.
 “Keep a lash serum on your nightstand and apply it like eyeliner before bed,” Kim explains.
 This will help ensure that your lashes stay strong, no matter how often you use your sleep mask.

 If your lashes are on the shorter side or feeling frail and brittle, swipe on a bit of this eyelash enhancer before bed.
 A quick layer along your eyelash line will help deliver nutrients to your eyelashes and get them back to a healthy and strong state.

 Whether you wear a face mask every night, get lash extensions or pile on mascara every day, we suggest trying this overnight lash mask.
 Its formula, which is infused with argan oil and shea butter, conditions and cares for stressed-out lashes.
 Just apply it at night before bed, and wash it off in the morning.